mamosova/tutorials/tutorials/test1/test1.md

 ![4.png](4.png)

-Once your authorizations have applied, you should then select the "Manage Roles and Users".
+Once your authorizations have applided, you should then select the "Manage Roles and Users".

 ![5.png](5.png)